52 Pick-Up

 52 Pick-Up is a 1986 American neo-noir crime film directed by John Frankenheimer and starring Roy Scheider, Ann-Margret, and Vanity.
-It is based on Elmore Leonard's 1974 novel of the same name, and is the second adaptation of it after The Ambassador (1984).
+It is based on Elmore Leonard's 1974 novel 52 Pickup and is the second adaptation of it after The Ambassador (1984).

 Plot

-Harry Mitchell is a successful construction magnate living in the suburbs of Los Angeles, whose wife Barbara is running for city council.
+Harry Mitchell is a successful construction magnate living in Los Angeles, whose wife Barbara is running for city council.
 One day, Harry is confronted by three hooded blackmailers who demand $105,000 per year for a videotape of him and his mistress, a young stripper named Cini.
-Because of his wife's political aspirations he cannot go to the police; however, guilt eventually drives him to confess, and she kicks him out of their bedroom.
+Because of his wife's political aspirations, he cannot go to the police; however, guilt eventually drives him to confess, and she kicks him out of their bedroom.

-Harry's stubborn inclination is to not surrender to the threats, and when his lawyer advises him that the blackmailers will never leave him alone, he refuses to pay.
-The trio kidnap Harry and force him to watch a video of Cini being murdered with a gun stolen from his house.
+Harry initially refuses to cave to the blackmailers' demands.
+The lead blackmailer breaks into Harry's house, stealing his gun and some of his clothing.
+Later, the trio kidnap Harry and force him to watch a video of Cini being murdered with his stolen gun.
 They demand $105,000 a year for the rest of Harry's life in exchange for their silence.
 Harry, however, vows to get revenge.

 Using deduction and his business contacts, Harry tracks down and confronts Alan Raimy, the leader of the blackmailers and an amateur adult filmmaker.
-Knowing he has a background in accounting, Harry shows Raimy his financial records, which indicate that the majority of his wealth is tied up and he can't afford $105,000.
-Raimy agrees to accept Harry's offer of $52,000 instead, at least as a first payment.
-However, Raimy also breaks into Harry's house posing as an insurance salesman and subtly threatens Barbara.
+Knowing he has a background in accounting, Harry shows Raimy his financial records, which indicate that the majority of his wealth is illiquid, making him unable to afford the ransom.
+Harry offers Raimy $52,000 in cash as an initial payment instead, which Raimy accepts.